QwertyFusion/C-Basic-to-Advanced/README.md

 <p align="center">
   <img src="https://raw.github.com/QwertyFusion/C-Basic-to-Advanced/master/Images/c-programming.jpg" alt="C Language Logo"/>
 </p>
-<p>A simple C Programming Basics to Advanced Roadmap for 30 days. </p>
+<p align="center">A simple C Programming Basics to Advanced Roadmap for 30 days. </p>
 <p>C programming is a powerful and versatile language widely used for system programming, embedded systems, and developing applications ranging from operating systems to game development.
 Its syntax allows for low-level memory manipulation and efficient performance, making it a preferred choice for many software engineers.</p>

 ## Content